ayu0-0/CS4100_project_Sean_Ayuko/README.md

 **For our Convolutional Neural Network Model**

+**WARNING: You need to download the image data from [kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data).
+Please put the downloaded zip file in the root directory of this project (at the same level as the `src` folder).
+It's because the data is too large to be included in the repository.**

 Steps:
 1. Load spectrogram images and apply preprocessing to all images: resize to 128 × 128, convert to tensor, and normalize.
 2. Split the full dataset into 80% train and 20% test